Bi-Arc Digraphs and Conservative Polymorphisms: Background and Motivation

-We note that a digraph $H$ that admits a CSL polymorphism also admits a CTS polymorphism: the conservative set function that assigns to each set $S$ the minimum under the min ordering.
-Moreover, a CTS polymorphism applies to all orders, including order two, whence it implies a CC polymorphism.
-Thus the class of digraphs with a min ordering is included in the class of digraphs with a conservative set polymorphism, which is included in the class of digraphs with a CC polymorphism.
+In this paper we study the problem of deciding if a relational structure $\mathbb{H}$ admits a conservative semilattice (CSL) polymorphism.
+That is, we study for which relational structures {\sc Problem~\ref{problem1}} is polynomial time decidable and for which ones it is NP-complete.\\

+Note that any unary relation $R$ admits a CSL polymorphism.
+This is because if $a,b\in R$, then applying CSL polymorphism $f$ on $a,b$, would give either $a$ or $b$, and hence, $R$ is closed under $f$.
+So the interesting cases are when the arity of $R$ is at least two.
+On the positive side, we present a polynomial time algorithm that, given a relational structure with a single binary relation $\mathbb{H}=\langle V, A(V)\rangle$ i.e., digraph, decides if $\mathbb{H}$ admits a CSL polymorphism. \begin{theorem}[Main Theorem] There exists a polynomial time algorithm that, given a digraph $H$, decides if $H$ admits a CSL polymorphism or not. \end{theorem} We also have a structural characterization of digraphs with a CSL polymorphism, in terms of a forbidden structure we call a \emph{strong circuit}.
+Recall that the class of digraphs that admit a CSL polymorphism is exactly the class of digraphs admitting a min ordering (also called bi-arc digraphs).
+Furthermore, this class coincides with the class of signed-interval digraphs. \begin{corollary} The class of min-orderable digraphs, bi-arc digraphs and signed-interval digraphs can be recognized in polynomial time. \end{corollary} Furthermore, we show that there is quite a bit of collapse for digraph classes in the conservative case.
+We will point out that the class of digraphs with a min ordering is included in the class of digraphs with a \emph{conservative set} polymorphism, which is included in the class of digraphs with a \emph{conservative and commutative} polymorphism (called CC polymorphism).
 We will give forbidden induced structure characterizations for all three of these digraph classes, from which it will follow that (surprisingly) the first two classes coincide.
 In all three cases, the characterizations yield polynomial time recognition algorithms.
-Although this was known for CC polymorphisms \cite{fv} (even known to be in non-deterministic logspace \cite{benoit}), it was open for CSL and CTS polymorphisms \cite{bagan,benoit,monoton-proper}.
-We emphasize that our results are specific to digraphs; for more general relational structures it is known, for instance, that the existence of CSL polymorphisms is NP-complete, even with two binary relations \cite{bagan,benoit}.
+Although this was known for CC polymorphisms \cite{fv} (even known to be in non-deterministic logspace \cite{benoit}), it was open for CSL and conservative set polymorphisms \cite{bagan,benoit,monoton-proper}.
+Formally, we prove the following. \begin{theorem} Let $\mathbb{H}$ be a digraph, then the following are equivalent: \begin{enumerate} \item $\mathbb{H}$ admits a CSL polymorphism; \item $\mathbb{H}$ admits a conservative set polymorphism; \item $\mathbb{H}$ admits conservative cyclic polymorphisms of all arities. \end{enumerate} \end{theorem} On the negative side, we prove that it is NP-complete to decide if a relational structure $\mathbb{H}=\langle V, R\rangle$ where $R$ is a ternary relation (arity of $R$ is three) admits a CSL polymorphism.

+\begin{theorem} Deciding if a relational structure with a single ternary relation admits a CSL polymorphism is NP-complete. \end{theorem} This leads us to the following dichotomy classification of the complexity of {\sc Problem \ref{problem1}}.